 Add up all the turns you have to make.
-Left or right it doesn’t matter.
-As most races tend to start and finish in the same location you will get at least 360 degrees of curves.
-In winding city marathons you could win hundreds of meters by running as close to the corner as possible.
+Left or right, it doesn’t matter.
+As most races start and finish in the same location, you will get at least 360 degrees of curves.
+In winding city marathons, you could win hundreds of meters by running as close to the corner as possible.

-The rule for cutting corners says that you can cut everything that is not blocked by tape, barricades, cones, or other signs.
+The rule for cutting corners says that you can cut everything that’s not blocked by tape, barricades, cones, or other signs.

 Take advantage of that.